cisagov/icsnpp-s7comm/README.md

 See the License for the specific language governing permissions and limitations under the License.

 Licensing
 -----
-This software is licensed under the terms you may find in the file named "LICENSE" in this directory.
+This software is licensed under the terms found in the file named "LICENSE" in this directory.